pminina01/readthedocs/How-to-use-structured-logging.md

 ### Disabling Structured Logging
 NLog will by default attempt to parse log-events as structured log-events.
 This gives a minor overhead, that will not be noticable by most.

-It is possible to disable that NLog should not attempt to parse log-events as structured log-events with this xml-setting:
+It is possible to disable this behavior, telling NLog it should not attempt to parse log-events as structured log-events, with this xml-setting:

 ```xml
 <nlog parseMessageTemplates="false">